Emergency Shower & Eye Wash

 Chemicals:

 A large percentage of eye injuries are caused by direct contact with chemicals.
 These injuries often result from an inappropriate choice of PPE, that allows a chemical substance to enter from around or under protective eye equipment.
 Serious and irreversible damage can occur when chemical substances contact the eyes in the form of splash, mists, vapors, or fumes.
-When working with or around chemicals, it is important to know the location emergency eye wash stations and how to access them with restricted vision.
+When working with or around chemicals, it is important to know the location of emergency eye wash stations and how to access them with restricted vision.

 When fitted and worn correctly, goggles protect your eyes from hazardous substances.
 A face shield may be required in areas where workers are exposed to severe chemical hazards.